+The price and terms should be the same as if the transactions between affiliated entities have to be conducted on an arm's length basis.
 The price and terms should be the same as if the transactions had been between completely independent parties.